dpthynair1/Individual-Project/README.md

 - Save tasks to a text file and retrieve the same.

 ## Class Diagram
-Class diagram can be found int he assets folder
+Class diagram can be found in the assets folder

 ### User manual